Sedona Film Festival presents ‘Evolution of Organic’ July 19

-The Sedona International Film Festival is proud present a one-night only special premiere of the important new documentary “Evolution of Organic” on Thursday, July 19 at 4 and 7 p.m. at the Mary D. Fisher Theatre.
+The Sedona International Film Festival is hosting a one-night only special premiere of the important new documentary “Evolution of Organic” on Thursday, July 19 at 4 and 7 p.m. at the Mary D. Fisher Theatre.

 From filmmaker Mark Kitchell (Berkeley in the Sixties, A Fierce Green Fire) comes a new film: “Evolution of Organic” — narrated by Academy Award-winner Frances McDormand.